Panagiotis-Zachos/youtube-downloader-autosplit/README.md

 python video_download [VIDEO_URL] [OUPUT_LOCATION]

-If no [OUPUT_LOCATION] is given the current working directory will be used If no [VIDEO_URL] is given the programm will try to read from the clipboard.
+If no [OUPUT_LOCATION] is given the Music directory will be used If no [VIDEO_URL] is given the programm will try to read from the clipboard.
 So you can copy the URL and just run "python video_download"